Today: “Do not adopt urgent measures halfway. You must must mitigate the danger immediately.” – from the I Ching

 He then returns to his own center, with new perspective and understanding.

-Today: “Find and organize allies to achieve your goal.” – from the I Ching
+Today: “Send your message on the wind.” – from the I Ching

 Today: I Ching – Previous Readings